 22. Use Minimalist Design

 Sometimes less is more.
 Create a minimalist mood board with a focus on simplicity and clean lines.
 This approach helps me focus on the essentials without unnecessary distractions.
+You can explore these aesthetic bullet journal ideas for more inspiration.

 23. Include Travel Inspirations

 Draw inspiration from places you’ve visited or dream of visiting.
 Use images and elements that evoke the feeling of those destinations.
 Travel always fuels my creativity and broadens my perspective.
+You can find more creative vision board ideas to help organize these travel goals.

 24. Create a Focal Point